Things To Do in Pittsburgh With Kids

-1. Carnegie Museum of Natural History.
+Carnegie Museum of Natural History is a great place to visit with your family.
 Kids love dinosaurs, and what could be more fun than digging for dinosaur bones?
-My kids’ favorite part of this museum is in the dinosaur room, with actual bones buried in rock.
+Our favorite part of this museum is in the dinosaur room, with actual bones buried in rock.
 The kids can suit up and goggle up, grab a chisel and a brush and dig for bones!

-3. Andy Warhol Museum.
+Appealing to both kids and adults, the Andy Warhol Museum is a must-visit in Pittsburgh.
 You absolutely cannot visit Pittsburgh and NOT visit the museum for Andy.
 Perhaps best for older kids, this museum displays some of the most interesting artwork done by the man who made pop culture, well, popular.
-My favorite (and a favorite for the kids as well,) is the is the cloud room filled with silver helium balloons.
-FUN!
+Our favorite (and a favorite for the kids as well) is the is the cloud room filled with silver helium balloons.
+Fun!

-5. Bike Pittsburgh!
-Pittsburgh in recent years has become incredibly bike friendly (and one of the top 5 safest biking cities).
+Bike Pittsburgh is awesome and will keep your family moving.
+Pittsburgh in recent years has become incredibly bike-friendly (and one of the top-5 safest biking cities).
 There are plenty of trails and rentals, and if you check out bike-pgh.org for plenty of events, maps and more.

-6. Dinner & a Movie at The Waterfront.
-This is one of Pittsburgh’s newest shopping/dining areas.
+For a special night, you may want to consider dinner and a movie at The Waterfront.
+This is one of Pittsburgh’s coolest shopping/dining areas.
 At Pizzaria Uno, kids can make their own pizza, and then it is taken and cooked for them.
 Then, take in a movie at the Waterfront’s AMC theater.
-It looks like something out of Aladdin with HUGE gold pillars, sparkleing siudewalks and hanging candies and popcorn dangling from the ceiling.
+It looks like something out of Aladdin with HUGE gold pillars, sparkling sidewalks and hanging candies and popcorn dangling from the ceiling.

-9. Idlewild.
-If you happen to be in the Pittsburgh area in the summer, and have a day to spend, Idlewild is the PERFECT kids’ park (and ranked #1 in the country!)
+If you happen to be in the Pittsburgh area in the summer, Idlewild & Soakzone is the perfect kids park (and ranked #1 in the country).
 The storybook forest is a wonderful way for little ones to see their favorite stories come to life.
 There’s an attached waterpark and a wave pool as well, so even older kids can enjoy it.